rails-girls-summer-of-code/summer-of-code/blog/_posts/2016-08-10-introducing-KaUlah-team.md

 ![Gitlab Team](/img/blog/2016/kaulah-gitlab-team.jpg)
 <span><font color="grey"><small><i>From left: Yorick (mentor), Grzegorz and Tomasz (coaches), Lucas (supervisor).</i></small></font></span>

-There are great developers who are helping us during this summer: [Piotr Szotkowski]('https://twitter.com/chastell') and [Tomasz Stachewicz]('https://twitter.com/_tomash') from [Rebased]('https://rebased.pl/') (they are joining RGSoC for third time!) and from GitLab [Tomasz Matczukin]('https://twitter.com/TomaszMaczukin') and [Grzegorz Bizon]('https://twitter.com/GrzegorzBizon') (first time coaches).
-Our mentor is [Yorick Peterse]('https://twitter.com/YorickPeterse') (who was a coach last year) and supervisor - [Lucas Pinto]('https://twitter.com/medk_') (who is a newbie as we are).
+Above you can see pictures of great developers who are helping us during this summer: [Piotr Szotkowski]('https://twitter.com/chastell') and [Tomasz Stachewicz]('https://twitter.com/_tomash') from [Rebased]('https://rebased.pl/') (first picture, they are joining RGSoC for third time!) and from GitLab [Tomasz Matczukin]('https://twitter.com/TomaszMaczukin') and [Grzegorz Bizon]('https://twitter.com/GrzegorzBizon') (first time coaches).
+Our mentor is [Yorick Peterse]('https://twitter.com/YorickPeterse') (who was a coach last year) and our supervisor - [Lucas Pinto]('https://twitter.com/medk_') (who is a newbie as we are).
-We are working from coaching company office so we meet Tomasz and Piotr everyday.
+We are working at coaching company office so we meet Tomasz and Piotr everyday.
 With others we communicate via slack channel and Discussion section under issues.
-So far we’ve mentioned our team but on our slack channel there is more people who support us - other GitLab employees.
+So far we’ve mentioned our team but on our slack channel there are more people who support us - other GitLab employees.

 ### *What are we working on?*